Skjuber/PataTap-Simulator/README.md

 Prototyped with [Processing](http://processing.org/), built with [JavaScript](http://jonobr1.github.com/two.js).

+# Description

+WARNING!This project containts flashing lights and bright colors.
+I made this site for practice as a simulator of well-known PataTap site.
+You can test the functionality of the site here.
+To use it, press letter key.
+Technologies used are: HTML,CSS, JavaScript, Paper.Js and Howler.js.
 This project was inspired by lectures from Colt Steel's online course "The Web Developer Bootcamp".